 - Fetch a new or clean pot with drainage holes and repot the plant replacing the old soil with a fresh potting mix.

-- If you see no signs of root rot in the plant, you can repot it in the same container using the same potting mix.
+- If you see no root rot in the plant, you can repot it in the same container using the same potting mix.

-- However, ensure not to water the plant until the soil dries out completely.
+- However, ensure not to water the plant until the soil dries completely.

 Save an Underwatered Cupid Peperomia

-- To revive an underwater Peperomia, all you have to do is dip the pot in a shallow container containing tepid water.
+- To revive an underwater Peperomia, you must dip the pot in a shallow container containing tepid water.